About

 - Computational Game Theory & Mechanism Design

-I am currently working on research related to computational game theory and AI Safety.
+I am currently working on research related to bargaining agents and interpretability.

 A memento from my time with the AFRL.